 No matter the format, however, the biggest challenge with house-hunting is keeping yourself focused on what ultimately matters most…to you.
 Know that any home on which you place an offer will have a professional building inspection—most mortgages are contingent upon it—so the touring stage of the house-hunting process has more to do with your personal checklist than behind-the-scenes elements such as working plumbing, roofing, and septic systems.

 In other words, hone your definition of what makes a dream home with each tour, but conserve your precious energy.
 Don’t feel like you need to become a general contractor before you walk through that first front door.

 Remember that your time is precious, and you’re on a mission.
 It may seem rude to not chat up the homeowner or partake of the crudité spread laid out by the realtor, but it’s really okay—you are all here to make a deal.
 Don’t feel awkward about getting down to business and briskly checking out every detail of the home.

-In an ideal world, every for-sale home would be thoughtfully renovated and tastefully staged.
+In an ideal world, every for-sale home would be pre-inspected for your total peace of mind.
 But if you’re casting a wide net, you’ll come across all manner of design and renovation decisions.
 All pros agree that, yes, hideous decor can be off-putting, but it shouldn’t sour you on an otherwise solid home.
 Ugly paint jobs are easily and cheaply fixed, and the current owner’s living room set will be long gone before you move in.
 Focus instead on the underlying structure and layout of a home to see what glory may lie beneath.